Yasuní-ITT Initiative: Critical reception and support

-Leonardo DiCaprio and Edward Norton as well as Michael Charles Tobias and Jane Gray Morrison are among the many public figures supporting the Ecuadorian government on its historic proposal to conserve biodiversity, protect human rights, and avoid CO2 emissions.
+Leonardo DiCaprio and Edward Norton as well as Michael Charles Tobias and Jane Gray Morrison supported the proposal.

-The former General Secretary of the United Nations, Ban Ki-moon, also supports the Yasuni-ITT.
+The former Secretary-General of the United Nations, Ban Ki-moon, also supported the Yasuni-ITT.

 Closure

 Abandonment of Yasuní-ITT Initiative by Ecuadorian government

 In July 2013, Correa formed a commission to evaluate the Yasuni-ITT Initiative's progress to date.
 The commission concluded that the economic results were not sufficient.
 On August 15, Correa scrapped the plan citing poor follow through from the international community.
 "The world has failed us", he said, calling the world's richest countries hypocrites who emit most of the world's greenhouse gases while expecting nations like his to sacrifice economic progress for the environment.
 Through an executive order, he liquidated the Yasuni-ITT trust fund formally ending the initiative.
 During the six-year history of the initiative, only $336 million had been pledged, Correa said, and of that, only $13.3 million had actually been delivered.

 On Wednesday September 7, 2016, the Ecuadorian government confirmed the start of drilling activity within the Yasuni-ITT block.
 Then vice president Jorge Glas led reporters around the drilling site managed by Petroecuador, the country's national oil company.
 As of July 2016, the whole of the block was estimated to hold around 1.7 billion barrels of oil.